mikloska/simple-server/README.md

-# simple-server
-simple python server
+This is my first simple server based on a Raspberry Pi tutorial.